labroo2/CPSC499_Project_JN_ML/README.md

 This repository carries functions to facilitate working with the program STRUCTURE.
 Scripts which process STRUCTURE output have only been optimized for the ADMIXTURE model and the following settings:

-This package has 6 functions:
+This package has 6 functions

 deStruct - parses structure output storing information into a S3 class object with relevant information

 avarage_runs - This function averages across replications of STRUCTURE for a given value of K. Note that in this implementation, the user must ensure that the clusters are in a consistent order for the input.